Tishrin Dam: Syrian Civil War

 On 26 November 2012, rebel fighters captured the dam from Syrian Government forces of President Bashar al-Assad during a battle of the Syrian Civil War.
 The dam's capture cut off major land-based supply lines for government forces, and further strained their soldiers fighting in the city of Aleppo.

 In September 2014, the Islamic State captured the dam from rebel forces.

 In December 2015, the Kurdish-led and U.S.-backed Syrian Democratic Forces captured the dam from the Islamic State.

 As part of Operation Dawn of Freedom, the Turkish-backed Syrian National Army launched an offensive against the Syrian Democratic Forces to take the dam on 8 December 2024.
 On 13 December 2024, several Turkish-affiliated news websites claimed that the dam was captured, but Kurdish news sources refuted them, claiming that the Kurdish forces still controlled the dam.
 Once again on 26 December 2024, the Turkish Ministry of Defense claimed control over the dam, but SDF spokesperson Ferhad Şamî refuted these claims, by posting a video of himself at the dam on the same day.
+An SDF counteroffensive in early 2025 secured the dam and its surroundings from further SNA advances.

 On 12 April 2025, the SDF and the Syrian caretaker government agreed to participate in joint military patrols along the dam and to keep it under Kurdish civilian administration.
-Following the deal, the YPG and YPJ leadership, including Mazloum Abdi and Rohilat Afrin, visited the dam on 18 April 2025.
+Following the deal, the YPG and YPJ leadership, including Mazloum Abdi and Rohilat Afrin, visited the dam on 18 April 2025..
+The dam was later captured by the Syrian transitional government forces during their January 2026 offensive against the SDF.